Transport in Mumbai: Ferry

-Air
+Flights

 The Chhatrapati Shivaji Maharaj International Airport (formerly Sahar International Airport) is the main aviation hub in the city and the second busiest airport in India in terms of passenger traffic.
-It handled 30.74 million passengers and 656,369 tonnes of cargo during FY 2011–12.
+It handled 54.8 million passengers in 2024.

 The new integrated terminal T2 was inaugurated on 10 January 2014 and opened for international operations on 12 February 2014, increasing the capacity of the airport to 40 million passengers annually.
 A dedicated six lane, elevated road connecting the new terminal with the main arterial Western Express Highway was also opened to the public the same day.